| |

 ca. 1860 - 110 x 155 cm - Oil on canvas

-The National Gallery, London >
+The National Gallery, London, United Kingdom >

 • Provenance: Moffett/Berson/Museum/Catalogue Raisonné Edgar Degas

-- probably not exhibited -
+- in the catalogue, but not exhibited -

 No. 35 - Portraits à la Bourse.